Bricktricker/servercursemanager/README.md

 	1. `file`: The path to the file or folder you want to sync, relative to the  MinecraftForge root folder.
 	2. `target`: Where the file or folder should be placed on the client relative to the current game folder (This is either the `.minecraft` folder or the folder specified fo the current profile).
 4. `copyOption`: Can either be `overwrite` or `keep`, defaults to `keep`.
 This specifies how to deal with additional files, if they are already present on the client.
 You can also specify this for individual files.
+5. `clientPacks`: Allos you to create additional client only modpacks.
+User can enable them in the "Serverpack utility mod" config screen.

 Make sure to restart the server after chainging the config file.